haskellfoundation/tech-proposals/proposals/0000-cabal-exact-printer.md

 hpack provides a completly different cabal file layout for exampe, cabal-fmt and gild are formatters for cabal file.
 Only auto-pack just does this one feature.
-However, since all these programs implement this functionality, there is clearly demand for it.
+However, since all these programs implement this functionality in their own distinct way, there is clearly demand for it.

 There are more issues then just module expension however.